-Emily has a positive approach to challenging behaviour using the latest scientific research.
-She will give you simple, safe, permanent solutions using positive reinforcement (reward based training) to help your horse to feel happy and calm.
-Emily is Natural Animal Centre registered, confidential, fully insured and will only work with your vets consent.
+Emily has a positive approach to challenging behaviour using the latest scientific principles.
+She will give you simple, safe, permanent solutions using habituation and positive reinforcement (reward based training) to help your horse to feel happy and calm.
+Emily is confidential, insured and will only work with your vets consent.

 Emily will find the underlying cause motivating the challenging behaviour and help you to understand why.
 From there we can change the emotions motivating them bringing about a permanent change.
 Emily trains using positive reinforcement.
 This involves setting the animal up to succeed and then rewarding them for good decisions with food or scratches.
 This changes the association to help them feel positive and so behave differently.
 Training in this way is enjoyable for both owner and animal.
-There will be no whips, flags on sticks, pressure halters or 'corrections'.
+There will be no whips, flags on sticks or pressure halters.
 Behaviour Modification Programmes will be tailored to your animal.
 We will start with a foundation whereby the animal learns to learn and you learn to train (or Emily can do the practical training).
-Then we will go through each of your unwanted behaviours until all issues are resolved.
-To see examples of Emily practically training
+Then we will go through each of the unwanted behaviours until all issues are resolved.

-Benefits of using reward based training (positive reinforement) are:
+Benefits of using reward based training (positive reinforcement) are:

 o It is the quickest and most effective way to train.

 o The horses motivation is changed rather than just suppressing the behaviour which can cause other problems.